axibase/axibase-collector-docs/jobs/socrata-tutorial.md

     ![Figure 10](./images/Figure10.png)

-11. After pressing the **Test** button, you should get the following output: Collector downloads a part of the JSON file (file limitation 1 MB) and generates commands based on the dataset configuration (series, property, message, metric, and entity tags).
+11. After clicking **Test**, you should get the following output: Collector downloads a part of the JSON file (file limitation 1 MB) and generates commands based on the dataset configuration (series, property, message, metric, and entity tags).
 These commands are only for text purposes, and are not yet saved in ATSD.

-    You may save this configuration by clicking the **Save** button shown in the image from step 10.
+    You may save this configuration by clicking **Save**, shown in the image from step 10.

     ![Figure 11](./images/Figure11.png)

 12. Navigate back to the Socrata job (the figure shown in step 7).
 Press **Run**.
 This sends generated commands to ATSD, which enables user to begin working with this dataset.
     After hitting **Run**, you are redirected to this page by the database.
-Hit the **Refresh** button after a couple of seconds.
+Hit **Refresh** after a couple of seconds.
 If the database successfully completed the job, you see something like the images below.

     ![Figure 12](./images/Figure12.png)